universal-ner/universal-ner/README.md

     --max_input_length 512
 ```

+## Finetuning

+Our training code is adapted from [FastChat](https://github.com/lm-sys/FastChat).
+See [here](https://github.com/universal-ner/universal-ner/tree/main/src/train) for how to finetune the LLama base model with UniversalNER data.

 ## Citation

 If you find UniversalNER helpful for your research and applications, please cite using this BibTeX: